cambridge-ceu/csd3/applications/sra-tools.md

 '
 ```

-Now the issue with `Perl` also goes away but `fasterq-dump` requires large amount of RAM so it is more preferable to be embedded in a SLRUM job and we use `vdb config -i` to disable remote access first.
+Now the issue with `Perl` also goes away but `fasterq-dump` requires large amount of RAM so it is more preferable to be embedded in a SLRUM job and we use `vdb-config -i` to disable remote access first.